Parable of the Renegades

 Rio would consciously keep her right eye shut later because the differences in seeing the world in color and without it at the same time led to painful migraines after long periods of use.

-Life eventually went back to normal after that... that is until Rio's prayer for strength was somewhat answered.
+Life eventually went back to normal after that... that is until Rio's prayer for strength was given an answer.

-Rio's weak and frail body expressed its difficulty in responding to her will and she could do nothing but listen to the pained wails of her parents until they fell silent.
-They were trying to do what they could to protect their two children, but their unpreparedness led to the thief killing them with little of a struggle.
+Rio's weak and frail body expressed its difficulty in responding to her will.
+As she slowly forced herself to stand, she could do nothing else but listen to the pained wails of her parents getting stabbed with a knife until they fell silent.
+They did what they could to protect their two children, but their unpreparedness led to the thief killing them without much of a struggle.

 Anxiety took over the thief.
 He decided that he had stolen enough and made his escape through the house's front door.
-The still-struggling Rio tried to follow him with baby steps being the best she could accomplish but she collapsed to the ground shortly after taking some steps outside and losing sight of the thief.
+The still-struggling Rio tried to follow him but baby steps were the best she could accomplish.
+She collapsed to the ground shortly after taking some steps outside and losing sight of the thief.

 It was then that Rio came to a realization.
-She now had the power to absorb life force in order to invigorate her weak body, but it had to be done at the expense of others.
+She now had the power to absorb vitality in order to invigorate her weak body, but it had to be done at the expense of others.

 Now having the capability to look around the house without the need for breaks, Rio walked everywhere within her family's property, thoroughly exploring what kind of damage the thief may have inflicted upon them.
 Most of the house appeared to be untouched but it was obvious to her that most of the house's valuables were no longer there.
 Paintings, pottery, and ornaments were clearly missing thanks to the clean spots with distinguishable shapes in the middle of locations that collected dust.
 It was also safe to assume that the thief managed to steal some if not all their money as well.